John Muther – 2024-2025 Adventure Music Studio Policy

 Students and Families should stay for the entire recital.
 Respect all the musicians by listening and being a good audience.
 Please don’t leave immediately after your student plays.

 You may record performances.
 Please be discrete and do not distract those around you.
-Get permission from anyone in the video before posting to social media.
+Get permission from anyone in the photo or video before posting to social media.

 SOAP BOX: Consider leaving your smart device off.
 Studies show the more you take photos, the less you remember about the event.
 Your presence and attention are the most valuable thing you can give anyone.
 Consider giving that gift to the performers at the recital.